Annual household canvass (electoral register)

-- if we do not hold an email address for you, or we do not receive a response from that email, we will send the property an A4 ‘Canvass Communication A’ form (CCA) around 23 August 2021, which will have the elector details listed on it - if they are correct you do not need to do anything more, if you would like to add or remove someone from the property, go to the website address and use the security codes on the form to log in and complete that change
+- if we do not hold an email address for you, or we do not receive a response from our email, we will send the property an A4 ‘Canvass Communication A’ form (CCA) around 14 August 2023, which will have the elector details listed on it - if they are correct you do not need to do anything more, if you would like to add or remove someone from the property, go to the website address and use the security codes on the form to log in and complete that change

 - if you are unable to respond online and you have changes to submit, you can call us on 01202 123 400 or email us at firstname.lastname@example.org.

 Route 2 properties

-- we will send either an A3 ‘Canvass Form’ or an A4 'Canvass Communication B (CCB) to the property through the post around 23 July 2021 which will have elector details listed on it if we are aware of registered electors - a blank form will be sent if there are no registered electors
+- we will send an A3 ‘Canvass Form’ to the property through the post around 21 July 2023 which will have elector details listed on it if we are aware of registered electors - a blank form will be sent if there are no registered electors

-- we need a response to this form even if there are no changes to report
+- we will need a response to this form even if there are no changes to report

-- in order to respond, or if you would like to add or remove someone's name from the property, go to the website address on the form and use the security codes to log in and complete that change, or complete and return the form
+- to respond, or if you would like to add or remove someone's name from the property, go to the website address on the form and use the security codes to log in and complete that change, or complete and return the form

 - text NOCHANGE followed by your security code to 80212 (standard network charges apply)

-If we do not receive a response to the form by 16 August 2021, we will make further attempts to get a response from you, this may be by:
+- if we do not receive a response to the form by 14 August 2023, we will make further attempts to get a response from you.
+This may be by:

 - a visit to your property.